-- We met with the project managers to understand the status and progress of the developments; - We assessed the feasibility models prepared by the Group for a sample of developments currently in progress; - We evaluated the assumptions adopted by: - Comparing the sales revenue assumed to the most recent historical or comparable sales; - Corroborated the costs projected to signed contracts or actual costs incurred for current or comparable projects; and - Assessed contingency estimates for remaining development risks. - We performed sensitivity analyses in relation to the key forward looking assumptions including sales price achieved, cost per lot and escalation rates; - We tested the mathematical accuracy of the feasibilities, we evaluated the assumptions adopted by the Group; and - Where the Group obtained independent assessment of the inputs into the feasibility models such as valuations, we assessed the independence and competency of the external expert and the reasonableness of the valuation.
+- We Interviewed Project Managers employed by the Group, to understand the status and progress of the developments - We assessed the historical accuracy of previous forecast development outcomes - We assessed the feasibility models prepared by the Group for a sample of developments currently in progress - Where applicable we evaluated the assumptions adopted in light of current market evidence by: - comparing the sales revenue assumed to the most recent historical or comparable sales; - corroborating the costs projected to signed contracts, recent or actual costs incurred for current or comparable projects; and - assessed contingency estimates for remaining development risks. - Where relevant, we performed sensitivity analyses in relation to the key forward looking assumptions including sales price achieved, finance costs, time to completion, and escalation rates. - We tested the mathematical accuracy of the feasibilities.